Daphne Sheldrick Elephant Orphanage Tour Nairobi Day Trip

 7. How can I continue to support and stay involved with Sheldrick Wildlife Trust?

-As a non-profit, our conservation projects are entirely funded by donations.
+As a non-profit, we fund our conservation projects entirely through donations.
 Every contribution makes an enormous difference.
 We can facilitate donations through our US 501(c)(3), UK charity, and on-site at our Kenya charity.

 If you are in a position to give, adopting an orphan in our care is an engaging and deeply impactful way to support our work.
 You will receive monthly updates on your adopted orphan and our wider orphan herd throughout the year, along with exclusive access to the latest Keepers’ Diaries and other special content.